PrathamSaxena123/dsa-visualizer/README.md

 # 🔢 DSA Visualizer

-> Watch sorting algorithms think in real-time.
-A sleek, interactive visualizer for Bubble Sort, Merge Sort, and Quick Sort — built with vanilla HTML, CSS, and JavaScript.
+> Watch sorting algorithms think in real time.
+A sleek, interactive visualizer for Bubble Sort, Merge Sort, and Quick Sort built with vanilla HTML, CSS, and JavaScript.

 ---